amoe/acceleratedcpp/notes.md

 Note that in c++ you can inline functions.
 People avoid Extract Method in C++ sometimes because function calls are expensive but you may just inline them.

+A range of the form [m, n] has n - m elements by definition.
+Therefore [n, n) is an empty range.

+The reason that the authors prefer to use `!=` in while conditions is so that we have extra information about the loop variable at the end.
+But if it only exists in the scope of a for loop, then that doesn't apply.
+So there is perhaps a good reason to use != conditions in while loops, but perhaps not for loops.

+The usual arithmetic operations normally attempt to preserve precision.
+Smaller types get converted into bigger types.

+## EXERCISES

+2-0: Done

+2-1: Done by setting all padding values to 0.